Guidance on running an organised event

 - Guidance and links to useful contacts and other information

 - Our code of conduct - which we hope you will sign

 - An online notification form to tell people about your event - please read the guidance and agree to the code of conduct before completing.
-Also note this is a new service so please tell us if you get any problems with it

 - An online calendar which will list events added via the online notification form